Constellation-Labs/metagraph-examples/examples/social/README.md

-Metagraph - Data API - Social
+Metagraph - Data Application - Social
 =============================

 This example demonstrates a basic social media use case using the Data API.
 In the example, a client can send four types of signed data updates to a metagraph: one to create a post, another to edit a post, another to delete a post, and another to subscribe to a user.
 These updates are validated before being merged into the snapshot state.